JSLeague/jsleague-show/README.md

 ### Interview Question of Ep.4
 Given a binary tree where all nodes are either 0 or 1, prune the tree so that subtrees containing all 0s are removed.

+### Interview Question of Ep.5
+Given an array of integers in which two elements appear exactly once and all others elements appear exactly twice, find the two elements that appear only once.